rick-suspends/DevEx-Docs-Validator/docs/index.md

 You need to install Jekyll and its dependencies to build the site locally.
 Follow the [Jekyll installation guide](https://jekyllrb.com/docs/installation/) for your operating system.

+For full details on how the Jekyll system is set up in this project, see [Jekyll system](jekyll-system.html).

 ### HTML/JS/CSS